edisonm/plsteroids/clpcd/README.md

 --------

-The goal of this library is to make a CLP library for continuous domains like reals or rationals, that is more appropriated to calculations found in engineering applications.
+The goal of this library is to make a CLP library for continuous domains like reals or rationals, that is more appropriated for calculations found in engineering applications.

 Current CLP(QR) implementation work only when the system of equations are